TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 of a manual.

 ..  hint::
-    If you are migrating from the legacy Sphinx based rendering and still have a :file:`Documentation/settings.cfg` you can use an automatic migration tool to :ref:`migrate the settings.cfg into a guides.xml <migrate_guides_xml>
+    If you are migrating from the legacy Sphinx-based rendering and still have a :file:`Documentation/Settings.cfg` you can use an automatic migration tool to :ref:`migrate the settings.cfg into a guides.xml <migrate_guides_xml>

 .. _settings-guides: